 There is no specific deadline.
 However, students are encouraged to complete the relevant year FAFSA as soon as possible when it becomes available.
 The FAFSA opens on Oct.
 1 prior to the start of the fall term.
 For example, the FAFSA for Fall 2023 will become available on Oct.
 1, 2022.

-No. Students who are admitted into an associate or bachelor degree-seeking program, complete the appropriate year FAFSA and certify employment will automatically be considered.
+No. Students who are admitted into a UW associate or bachelor degree-seeking program, complete the appropriate year FAFSA and certify employment will automatically be considered.

 It begins with students who first enroll starting with the Fall 2023 term.

 Yes, students who meet all the eligibility requirements will qualify if their first term of enrollment is Spring 2024, or any other spring term thereafter.

 The program is designed to help students earn a degree in a timely fashion and with minimal debt.
 Full time enrollment during the fall and spring terms are required.